 MASTER SERVICES AGREEMENT

-THIS AGREEMENT TAKES EFFECT THE EARLIER OF (I) THE EFFECTIVE DATE SET OUT IN THE APPLICABLE ORDER FORM, OR (II) THE DATE ON WHICH THE CUSTOMER ACCESSES THE LOOPIO SOLUTION.
-BY ACCESSING OR USING THE LOOPIO SOLUTION, YOU (A) ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THIS AGREEMENT; (B) REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, POWER, AND AUTHORITY TO ENTER INTO THIS AGREEMENT, AND IF ENTERING INTO THIS AGREEMENT FOR AN ORGANIZATION, THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ORGANIZATION; AND (C) ACCEPT THIS AGREEMENT AND AGREE THAT YOU ARE LEGALLY BOUND BY ITS TERMS.
+THIS AGREEMENT TAKES EFFECT AS OF THE EFFECTIVE DATE AND BY ACCESSING THE SERVICES, YOU (A) ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THIS AGREEMENT; (B) REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, POWER, AND AUTHORITY TO ENTER INTO THIS AGREEMENT, AND IF ENTERING INTO THIS AGREEMENT FOR AN ORGANIZATION, THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ORGANIZATION; AND (C) ACCEPT THIS AGREEMENT AND AGREE THAT YOU ARE LEGALLY BOUND BY ITS TERMS.

 1. DEFINITIONS